wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+= 2.9.8.3 =
-- Improvement: javascript is only loaded on pages when it is conditionally needed.
+- (14 Feb 2011) - Improvement: javascript is only loaded on pages when it is conditionally needed.
 - Fixed 2 label alignment problems with some themes.
 - Fixed possible javascript conflict that can break the redirect feature.
 - Fixed extra fields were not accepting zero.